-The one page that often seems to be forgotten in the optimization of eCommerce sites is the shop category page.
-We see this in our website reviews almost every week.
-In this article, I’d like to break down the elements of a perfect category page.
+The one page that often seems to be forgotten in the optimization of ecommerce sites is the product category page.
+We see this very often: category pages just don’t get the love they deserve.
+That’s a lot of missed opportunities, because many people arrive from the SERPs on these specific pages.
+In this article, we’d like to break down the elements of a great category page for your online store.

-Next to a textual intro, your category page also contains a list of all the categories, immediately visible or visible on demand, like Amazon’s category list:
+To maximise discoverability, your category page should also contain a list of all the categories, immediately visible or visible on demand, like Marks & Spencer’s menswear category list.

-There is a select list that returns a huge list of subcategories if wanted.
-You can see that in the greyed-out area of the image.
+Clicking on the All categories link returns a huge list of subcategories if wanted.
 Your list might be shorter, like the one at Moleskine.com:

 Moleskine incorporated the main categories in the main menu of their shop.
 On click, there is also a subcategory list, as you can see on the left in the image above.